JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### How do I create a new Kotlin Multiplatform project?

-The [Create a Kotlin Multiplatform app with shared logic and native UI](multiplatform-create-first-app.md) tutorial provides step-by-step instructions for creating Kotlin Multiplatform projects.
+The [Create a Kotlin Multiplatform app](get-started.xml) tutorials provide step-by-step instructions for creating Kotlin Multiplatform projects.
 You can decide what to share – only logic or both logic and a UI.